CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-aws-hardening-permissions.md

 ### Overview

-As discussed in the [Service Guide](https://www.ctl.io/legal/cloud-application-manager/service-guide/), CenturyLink will provide tools and Operations Staff permissions for Amazon Web Services (AWS) accounts that we harden.
+As discussed in the [Service Guide](https://www.ctl.io/legal/cloud-application-manager/service-guide/), CenturyLink will provide billing and support functions for Amazon Web Services (AWS) accounts that are integrated with Cloud Application Manager.
 The Service Guide provides a high-level overview of those permissions, describing the groups requiring permissions and the type of permissions they are expected to have.

 ### Audience

 Account users that have or are considering CenturyLink Optimization of AWS Accounts.
-This is for all new AWS accounts created through Cloud Application Manager and any existing account moving into CenturyLink's care.
+This is for all new AWS accounts created through Cloud Application Manager ("greenfield") and any existing account moving into CenturyLink's care ("brownfield").

 ### Prerequisites